dotnet/AspNetCore.Docs/aspnetcore/blazor/hybrid/reuse-razor-components.md

 [!INCLUDE[](~/blazor/includes/blazor-hybrid-preview-notice.md)]

-Blazor runs across hosting models (Blazor WebAssembly, Blazor Server, and in the :::no-loc text="Web View"::: of Blazor Hybrid) and across platforms (Android, iOS, Windows).
-Hosting models and platforms have unique capabilities that Razor components can leverage, but Blazor apps designed to execute across hosting models and platforms must leverage these unique capabilities separately.
+Razor components work across hosting models (Blazor WebAssembly, Blazor Server, and in the :::no-loc text="Web View"::: of Blazor Hybrid) and across platforms (Android, iOS, and Windows).
+Hosting models and platforms have unique capabilities that components can leverage, but components executing across hosting models and platforms must leverage unique capabilities separately, which the following examples demonstrate:

-For example, Blazor WebAssembly supports synchronous JavaScript (JS) interop, which isn't supported by the strictly asynchronous JS interop communication channel in Blazor Server and :::no-loc text="Web Views"::: of Blazor Hybrid apps.
-Another example is how a component in a Blazor Server app can access services that are only available on the server, such as an Entity Framework database context (<xref:Microsoft.EntityFrameworkCore.DbContext>).
-Similarly, a component in a `BlazorWebView` can access unique desktop and mobile device features, such as geolocation services or other native features offered by platforms, that Blazor Server and Blazor WebAssembly must rely upon web API interfaces to use.
+* Blazor WebAssembly supports synchronous JavaScript (JS) interop, which isn't supported by the strictly asynchronous JS interop communication channel in Blazor Server and :::no-loc text="Web Views"::: of Blazor Hybrid apps.
+* Components in a Blazor Server app can access services that are only available on the server, such as an Entity Framework database context.
+* Components in a `BlazorWebView` can directly access native desktop and mobile device features, such as geolocation services.
+Blazor Server and Blazor WebAssembly apps must rely upon web API interfaces of apps on external servers to provide similar features.

 ## Design principles

 In order to author Razor components that can seamlessly work across hosting models and platforms, adhere to the following design principles:

 * Place shared UI code in Razor class libraries (RCLs), which are containers designed to maintain reusable pieces of UI for use across different hosting models and platforms.
 * Implementations of unique features shouldn't exist in RCLs.
-Instead, the RCL should define abstractions (interfaces and base classes) that different hosting models and platforms implement.
+Instead, the RCL should define abstractions (interfaces and base classes) that hosting models and platforms implement.
 * Only opt-in to unique features by hosting model or platform.
 For example, Blazor WebAssembly supports the use of <xref:Microsoft.JSInterop.IJSInProcessRuntime> in a component as an optimization, but only use it with a conditional cast and fallback implementation that relies on the universal <xref:Microsoft.JSInterop.IJSRuntime> abstraction that all hosting models and platforms support.
 For more information on <xref:Microsoft.JSInterop.IJSInProcessRuntime>, see <xref:blazor/performance#consider-the-use-of-synchronous-calls>.
 * As a general rule, use CSS for HTML styling in components.
 The most common case is for consistency in the look and feel of an app.
 In places where UI styles must differ across hosting models or platforms, use CSS to style the differences.
 * If some part of the UI requires additional or different content for a target hosting model or platform, the content can be encapsulated inside a component and rendered inside the RCL using [`DynamicComponent`](xref:blazor/components/dynamiccomponent).
 Additional UI can also be provided to components via <xref:Microsoft.AspNetCore.Components.RenderFragment> instances.
 For more information on <xref:Microsoft.AspNetCore.Components.RenderFragment>, see <xref:blazor/performance#define-reusable-renderfragments-in-code>.